sabarasaba/sabarasaba.github.com/content/blog/edificios/index.md

 description: ', building administration platform;'
 ---

-Edificios is a project that started in September 2018 and it's currently under **heavy development**, it aims to be a platform for managing everything related with a residential building.
+Edificios is a project that started in September 2018 and it's currently **under development**, it aims to be a platform for managing everything related with a residential building.
 It has support for all the roles that people and companies have over a building: